Living Learning Communities

 Q: Can I pick my roommate?

 A: If you already know who you’d like to live with, you can indicate that on the Roommate Matching Characteristics Questionnaire.
+It must be a mutual request to be considered.

 Q: What if I don’t like/get along with my roommate?